 A. Coordination of efforts among elements of the IIIF community

-- Working with the IIIF-C Board and its Executive Committee, the principal committees of the IIIF community (Coordinating Committee, Editorial Committee, various Community Groups, event program committees, etc.), and the IIIF community at large, assure synergy among the various formal and informal aspects of the IIIF;
+- Work with the IIIF-C Board and its Executive Committee, the principal committees of the IIIF community (Coordinating Committee, Editorial Committee, various Community Groups, event program committees, etc.), and the IIIF community at large, assure synergy among the various formal and informal aspects of the IIIF

-- Meets as an ex officio member of principal committees of IIIF-C;
+- Meet as an ex officio member of principal committees of IIIF-C

-- Communicates regularly to IIIF-C Board, Committees, and the community at large on notable developments, prospects for expansion, novel use cases, new developments in IIIF-compatible systems, regularly scheduled and exceptional meetings of interest, new members of the consortium in all categories, uses by scholars and students of IIIF, and business aspects of IIIF-C;
+- Communicate regularly to IIIF-C Board, Committees, and the community at large on notable developments, prospects for expansion, novel use cases, new developments in IIIF-compatible systems, regularly scheduled and exceptional meetings of interest, new members of the consortium in all categories, uses by scholars and students of IIIF, and business aspects of IIIF-C

-- Consulting on IIIF strategies and standards for grants and projects seeking to become interoperable (including possibly being written into grants and projects)
+- Consult on IIIF strategies and standards for grants and projects seeking to become interoperable (including possibly being written into grants and projects)

 B. Recruitment and retention of members of IIIF Consortium

-- Communicates value of membership in IIIF-C through regular communication (newsletter and email) as well as in person visits, presentations, publications and conference presentations
+- Communicate value of membership in IIIF-C through regular communication (newsletter and email) as well as in-person visits, presentations, publications and conference presentations

-- Identifies, implements and communicates specific benefits to IIIF-C members, to retain ongoing support for the community and the Consortium that supports it.
+- Identify, implement and communicate specific benefits to IIIF-C members, to retain ongoing support for the community and the Consortium that supports it

 C. Plan and manage IIIF conferences, workshops, and other meetings

-- Negotiates with venues for support of conferences and meetings;
+- Negotiate with venues for support of conferences and meetings

-- Directs IIIF-C staff in communications, registration, marketing, and advertising for conferences and meetings, and defining and retaining event sponsorships;
+- Direct IIIF-C staff in communications, registration, marketing, and advertising for conferences and meetings, and defining and retaining event sponsorships

-- Leads IIIF-C staff and volunteers in communicating results of conferences, workshops, and meetings
+- Lead IIIF-C staff and volunteers in communicating results of conferences, workshops, and meetings

 D. Establish and manage relationships with other organizations